BrunoGuerrero/expression-parser/README.md

 // '10d(100)' will trigger 10 d(100) calls, and return the total of their results,
 // '2d6' will trigger two d6() calls, and return the total of their results
 ```

-## Todo
-- Allowing for user-defined variables to be expressions too,
-- Allowing for enabling / disabling features of interpreter